Linear Garage Door Opener Troubleshooting: Step by Step Guide

 Light Flashing Error Codes

 Linear Pro Access, the manufacturers of Linear garage door openers, did an excellent job of how the openers provide error information to the user.
-The number of times light on the opener flashes tells you the problem that needs to be fixed.
+The number of times the light on the opener flashes tells you the problem that needs to be fixed.

 For some models, the indicator light is a small LED, usually red, and located at the back panel of the garage door opener.
 You may need a step ladder to visibly see the light flashing.
 For other models, like the LD033 and LD050, errors are indicated with the Light bulb in the opener.
 This means you can clearly see the light flashing even when on the ground.

 The second step in troubleshooting a Linear garage door opener is to identify the number of times the light flashes when you press a button on your remote or wired wall station.
 Perhaps, you can’t see the Lamp flashing because your garage door is closed and you are outside.
 In that case, I suggest you get out of your vehicle and enter your home through the main entry, and then into your garage.
-Now that you have eyes on your garage door opener, activate it by pressing the remote button and count the number of times the light flashes.
+Now that you have eyes on your garage door opener, activate it by pressing the remote button and counting the number of times the light flashes.

 1 Flash – No Problem